LegacyNsfw/PcmHacks/Kernels/readme.txt

-build.bat encapsulates the options needed to convert C code into kernel binaries.
+build.bat encapsulates the options needed to convert C code into kernel binaries on Windows machines.
-(Perhaps this should use a makefile, but that would require installing make.)

 gcc.bat is mostly just for experimenting with gcc options before moving those options into the build.bat script.